rstuven/OpenTweetFilter/README.md

 1. Save the configuration as a bookmarklet.
 Just drag the **OpenTweetFilter Settings** box and drop it to the bookmarks bar, then you can rename it to describe the filters.
 You can create as many bookmarklets as you want.
 1. Press **Clear** to reset all fields.

 Feel free to experiment with the effect of all these settings.
 The tweets are not deleted but just hidden, so you can get them back any time by disabling the filter or changing the criteria.

 *NOTE:* We respect your privacy, so no data is sent to any server.
 Your filters are processed in your computer and stored in your browser local storage (so **please, use the bookmarklet feature or keep a copy of your filters in a safe place**).

 To suggest a feature, report a bug, or general discussion: http://github.com/rstuven/OpenTweetFilter/issues/

 ## Development

+1. Clone the repository

+1. Install Node.js

-1. Install Node.js, and then the CoffeeScript compiler:
+1. Install dependencies

-		npm install -g coffee-script
+		npm install

+1. Make some changes.

-1. Fork and clone the repository, then build the extension:
+1. Build the extension:

-		cake build
+		npm build

-	(To see more commands, just type `cake`.)
+1. Builds can be slow.
+If you plan to make more changes, prefer:

+    npm run watch

 ### Chrome

-1. In Google Chrome, open **Tools > Extensions**, activate **Developer mode**, then **Load unpacked extension** and select the **build** directory.
+1. Go to chrome://extensions/, activate **Developer mode**, then **Load unpacked extension** and select the **build** directory.

 1. Disable the version installed from Chrome Web Store, if applies.

+1. After every build, go to chrome://extensions/ and **Reload (Ctrl+R)** and refresh Twitter site.

 ## Acknowledgements

 **Open Tweet Filter** logo by [@StoicYoic](https://twitter.com/StoicYoic) using *Twitter Bird* by [~freakyframes](http://freakyframes.deviantart.com/art/Twitter-Bird-127757230) and *Funnel Icon* by [IconEden](http://www.veryicon.com/icons/system/fresh-addon/funnel.html).

 ## License